NCATSTranslator/TranslatorPM/How to:  Announcements.md

    - After creating the issue, in the Projects pane on the right, select the Announcements Project
    - It may ask you to "Triage" the issue, if that is the case, select the appropriate column
    - From the issue, click on the Announcements link the project pane
+3. If you would like to notify a specific committee(s), working group(s), or project team(s), include @ncatstranslator[insert GitHub team here] in the text of the issue
+   - Does not work in Notes
-3. Review the board, if your issue does not appear:
+4. Review the board, if your issue does not appear:
    - Click '+ Add cards'
    - Search to find your card
    - Drag it to the appropriate Column